cisagov/get.gov/pages/help/help_faq.md

 Approval of an additional domain intended to be used for the same purpose as an existing domain may be conditioned upon the return of the original domain.
 We may allow a period of overlapping registration, which typically will not last longer than a year.

-## I want prevent others from taking my organization's name.
+## I want to prevent others from taking my organization's name.
 Is that allowed? {#defensive-registration}

 No. You don’t need to defensively register names that you hold in other top-level domains, and you don't need to defensively register variations of an existing .gov registration.